Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: Time evolution and diffusion rates.

-The transfer rates reported here are large compared to typical ones in nuclear reactions because of the large neutron numbers and small separation energies we have adopted for the valence neutrons.
-Because of the Coulomb barriers and symmetry energies in normal nuclei, and for large separation between them, the transfer rates are much smaller.
+The tunneling rates reported here are large compared to typical ones in nuclear reactions because of the large neutron numbers and small separation energies we have adopted for the valence neutrons.
+Because of the Coulomb barriers and symmetry energies in normal nuclei, and for large separation between them, the tunneling rates are much smaller.
 On the other hand, as the neutron number increases in the envelope and crust of neutron stars, the reaction rates are expected to increase accordingly when inhomogeneous conditions develop.
-We have also considered neutron clumps with 500 and 1000 neutrons with widths and depths of the confining potentials $U(x)$ adjusted to accommodate all neutrons within the potential wells while keeping the valence neutrons at about 1 MeV binding.
-This time, the distance between the edges of the clumps were kept fixed at 100 fm.
+We have also considered neutron-rich impurities with 500 and 1000 neutrons with widths and depths of the confining potentials $U(x)$ adjusted to accommodate all neutrons within the potential wells while keeping the valence neutrons at about 1 MeV binding.
+This time, the distance between the edges of the impurities were kept fixed at 100 fm.
 We obtain $\left< \Lambda_n \right> \sim 7.23 \times 10^{-22}$ c/fm and $\left< \Lambda_n \right> \sim 5.14 \times 10^{-20}$ c/fm for N = 500 and 1000, respectively.
-This is in agreement with the increase of the diffusion rate with the neutron number, but it is manifestly stronger for large clumps.
-It is a probable scenario in a cataclysmic event, i.e., large neutron clumps separated by large distances.
+This is in agreement with the increase of the diffusion rate with the neutron number, but it is manifestly stronger for large {neutron-rich impurities}.
+It is a probable scenario in a cataclysmic event, i.e., large neutron-rich impurities separated by large distances.
 If the distances become smaller due to compression waves, the neutron diffusion process can release enormous amounts of energy.